anunaya-20/Tic-tac-toe/README.md

 ## Overview

-This is a simple console-based implementation of the classic Tic-Tac-Toe game using C++.
-The human player plays against the computer, which uses the **Minimax algorithm to make optimal moves.
+This is a basic text-based version of the classic Tic-Tac-Toe game developed in C++.
+The user competes against the computer, which makes decisions using the **Minimax algorithm to play intelligently.

 ## Algorithm Used

-The computer uses the Minimax Algorithm for decision making.
-It explores all possible game states using recursion and chooses the move that maximizes its chances of winning while minimizing the chances for the opponent.
+The computer's strategy is powered by the Minimax Algorithm.
+It systematically explores all possible moves and outcomes through recursion and selects the move that offers the best chance of success while reducing the opponent’s chances of winning.

 ### Key Features of Minimax:
-- Recursive backtracking to simulate every possible game outcome.
+- Utilizes recursive backtracking to evaluate all potential game states.
-- Evaluation function returns:
+- The scoring function evaluates outcomes as follows:
   - +1 if the human wins,
   - -1 if the computer wins,
   - 0 for a draw.
-- Computer always plays optimally.
+- Ensures that the computer always makes the best possible move.

 ## How to Compile and Run

 ### Prerequisites
-- A C++ compiler like g++ installed on your system.
+- Make sure you have a C++ compiler like g++ installed on your system.

 ### Compilation Steps